ryan-p-randall/ryan-p-randall.github.io/_notes/Note-taking/Obsidian/obsidian-plugins.md

 Originally written by Martin Schenck and now expertly maintained by Clare Macrae, the [Tasks plugin](https://github.com/obsidian-tasks-group/obsidian-tasks) is honestly what made me ultimately switch from Dendron to Obsidian for the bulk of my notes.

 It lets you track and display tasks in various ways.
-I'll eventually write a whole separate note on how I use it.
-For now, you can see the [example above](#tasks-example) for a quick overview of what it can do.
+The [example above](#tasks-example) provides a quick overview of what it can do.
+For more of how I use it, check out my [[obsidian-tasks-plugin-patterns]] note.

 Beyond that, for now I'll just link to its [documentation site](https://publish.obsidian.md/tasks/Introduction), which might be the best I've ever seen or used.